 In past downturns, our U.S. business enjoyed growth and increased profitability as competition pulled back and small business sought credit from a much smaller base of lenders, such as Pawnee.
-We continue to experience a strong flow of new business applications, however the broad uncertainty in the economy makes charge-offs difficult to predict and our credit standards more demanding.
+While we are seeing some improvement in earnings over last year, the broad uncertainty in the economy makes charge-offs difficult to predict and our credit standards more demanding.